+Calendar selections:

-Calendar selections: PROJECT START DATE: MM/DD/YYYY PROJECT END DATE: MM/DD/YYYY
+PROJECT START DATE: (MM-DD-YYYY) PROJECT END DATE: (MM-DD-YYYY)

-For applicants at the February 9 deadline, our support of a project may start on or after January 1, 2024.
+Our support of a project may start on or after July 1, 2024.

-Enter the beginning and ending dates for your requested period of performance (period of support), i.e., the span of time necessary to plan, execute, and close out your proposed project.
+Enter the project start and end dates for your requested period of performance (period of support), i.e., the span of time necessary to plan, execute, and close out your proposed project.
 The start date must be the first day of the month, and the end date must be the last day of the month.
 Your application will not validate if the start or end dates are incorrect.
 The dates you enter here will be used in the review of your application.

 Generally, a period of performance of up to two years is allowed.
 The two-year period is intended to allow an applicant sufficient time to plan, execute, and close out its project, not to repeat a one-year project for a second year.
 Your budget should include only the activities and costs incurred during the requested period of performance.
+The dates you enter here will be used in the review of your application.